-Primary Financial Compnay LLC is a credit union service organization owned by 12 (as of March 31, 2015) of the nation's corporate credit unions.
+Primary Financial Compnay LLC is a credit union service organization owned by 11 of the nation's corporate credit unions.
 Primary Financial's office located at 700 Washington St, Suite 202, Columbus, Indiana, 47201, has been designated an Office of Supervisory Jurisdiction of CU Investment Solutions LLC (ISI), Member FINRA-SIPC.
 Primary Financial is a registered trademark of Primary Financial Compnay LLC.